awsdocs/amazon-ecs-developer-guide/doc_source/using_cloudwatch_logs.md

 ## Configuring CloudWatch Logs at Launch with User Data<a name="cwlogs_user_data"></a>

 When you launch an Amazon ECS container instance in Amazon EC2, you have the option of passing user data to the instance that can be used to perform common automated configuration tasks and even run scripts after the instance starts\.
 You can pass several types of user data to instances, including shell scripts, `cloud-init` directives, and Upstart jobs\.
-You can also pass this data into the launch wizard as plain text, as a file \(this is useful for launching instances via the command line tools\), or as base64\-encoded text \(for API calls\)\.
+You can also pass this data into the launch wizard as plaintext, as a file \(this is useful for launching instances via the command line tools\), or as base64\-encoded text \(for API calls\)\.

 The example user data block below performs the following tasks: